redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 ```

-This will create a Pod named "partner" in the `$TNF_PARTNER_NAMESPACE` namespace.
+This will create a deployment named "partner" in the `$TNF_PARTNER_NAMESPACE` namespace.
 This Pod is the test partner for running CNF
 tests.

 *Note*: Nodes have to be properly labeled (`role=partner`) for the partner pod to be started.